Crosbie/app-template/README.md

 Once these steps have been completed, run "grunt" from the terminal.
 This will run JShint over your code, then run all your client tests, followed by all your cloud tests.

+---

+## Testing

+The testing frameworks used are mocha-phantomJS (client) and nodeunit (cloud).
+A test coverage tool can be used also to generate code coverage reports.
+Here are the steps to set up 'jscoverage' with the app template.

++ Clone jscoverage from github into an empty directory on your machine [LINK](http://blog.alexanderseville.com/post/25512014087/node-jscoverage-with-vows-js).
++ Install json2htmlcov
+    sudo npm install -g json2htmlcov
++ Instrument your code, from your client directory, run: jscoverage default default-inst
++ In your test package, create a symbolic link to the new 'default-inst' package ln -s ../default-inst default

+Now you are ready to start generating coverage reports.
+As the reports are typically output in JSON format, we have an extra step to convert them to a _user-friendly- html page

++ To create the JSON file, From your test package, run: cat | mocha-phantomjs -R json-cov index.html > report.json
++ Them to convert the file to html: cat report.json | json2htmlcov > report.html

+This will leave you will a report.html page that you can open in the broswer to show your code coverage % for all of your code!
+Simples!